BjoernBoss/arger/README.md

 /* configure the key to be used as option for argument mode and any group name for menu mode, which
-*	triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpEntry(std::wstring name, const arger::IsConfig<detail::Option> auto&... configs);
+*	triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpEntry(std::wstring name, bool allChildren, const arger::IsConfig<detail::Option> auto&... configs);

 /* configure the key to be used as option for argument mode and any group name for menu mode, which
-*	triggers the version-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::VersionEntry(std::wstring name, const arger::IsConfig<detail::Option> auto&... configs);
+*	triggers the version-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::VersionEntry(std::wstring name, bool allChildren, const arger::IsConfig<detail::Option> auto&... configs);

 /* version text for the current configuration (preceeded by program name, if not in menu-mode) */ arger::VersionText(std::wstring text);